 Eating at street carts is only for the most fearless

-Although sampling the local street food is usually one of the best things about travelling in South-East Asia, street carts in Jakarta are known for their varying standards of hygiene.
+Although sampling the local street food is usually one of the best things about traveling in South-East Asia, street carts in Jakarta are known for their varying standards of hygiene.
 If you want to be on the safe side, stick to eating in restaurants.

 Be careful with the spice

 Indonesian food is delicious but can have a hell of a lot of spice.
-Even if you’re used to eating spicy food back at home, combined with the heat it may wreak havoc on your insides.
+Even if you’re used to eating spicy food back at home, combined with the heat it may reek havoc on your insides.
 It’s better to start off with milder foods and then work your way up to the really hot stuff.